Start with a simple thesis template

 Write your idea in one sentence, then add the reason, the key risk, and a review date.
 Beginners quit journaling when entries are too long, so keep it...

-An investment journal is the fastest way for a beginner to turn trades into feedback.
-This starter toolkit gives you a simple thesis template, a pre-trade gate, a monthly review cadence, and a few guardrails to reduce impulse decisions.
-It won’t predict prices or guarantee outcomes; it helps you document what you believed, what evidence would change your mind, and whether you followed your own risk limits.
+An investment journal is often the fastest way for a beginner to turn each trade into feedback instead of repeated mistakes.
+This starter toolkit gives you a simple thesis template, a pre-trade gate, a monthly review cadence, and beginner-safe guardrails (size caps, cooldown rules, and “do nothing” defaults).
+Use it before you place an order: write what must be true, what evidence would change your mind, and the next review date.
+It won’t predict prices or pick stocks; it helps you build a repeatable process you can audit later.
+Educational content only—not investment advice.

 Pick the smallest next action now: test your bias pattern, run a scenario, or copy a prompt before making a portfolio move.